harrylongworth/unity-ufo/README.md

 * changed the edge of the map so visually you see the background all the way to the edge of the screen and then bounce off an invisible "edge"
 * Game now restarts automatically when you have collected a proportion of the total pickups

-#BACKLOG - Wish List:
-Current Sprint Start: 8 Sept

-To Do:

-Environment:
-* Swap out background image with the stars particle emitter from the space shooter with whole of background as the emitter
-* add ability to mess with map size and associated distribution of targets

-Player:
-* visual indicator of the "Joystick" with variations for corner and overtop.
-* change player object into a directional one (triangle)
+##Done as of 12 Sept (Sprint Start: 8 Sept)
+* different backgrounds with the ability (via Unity config) to have a fixed one or select at random
 * change way player works so has constant velocity in direction pointed(doesn't slow down). (ie mass of 0 and drag of 0?) and doesn't spin.
-* Slow it down for first levels.
-It can gradually speed up if apropriate in later leves but is currently too fast for young kids.
-* rotate player on steer
+* change player controller so is touch screen where you want player to steer to
-* * add sound affects for steering/turning (screech?)?

-Pickups:
-* change bad pickup image to just circle and increase size?
+* add acceleration based on distance of touch from center or up arrow key.
+* ability to have different player icons (via Unity confid).
+Default is to select one at random.
+Includes addition of artwork.
+* changed pickup images for initial colour category targets
-* add explosions for pickups (just use one from space shooter initially but then move to a fun version)
+* added an explosions for pickups (grabbed one from Unity Asset Store)
-* introduce full range of pickup objects (different colour) and distribute randomly in equal proportion (include option to make rare?)
+* introduce full range of pickup objects (different colour) and distribute randomly in equal proportion
-* add option to turn on and off pickup tumble. (use as an advanced or option per round/scene as don't want letter tumble?)
-* add aural hint for pickups (ie colour names) on explode and on hint.
-* boing sound

-Game Logic:
-* add quest target (ie collect red, then green) and if attempt to collect something other than target bounce off it.  (ie enable / disable is Rigid body Trigger)
+* add quest target (ie collect red, then green) and if attempt to collect something other than target bounce off it.
-* add quest hint for target (when you click on current target in bottom right corner auto steers you in direction of closest instance) - limit number of hints (or impact score - only get half points)
-* make sure there's always an instance of the first target pickup directly in front of the player at start
-* order of collection (quests) as per order of targets in Inspector list
+* add aural hint for pickups/target (ie colour names) of current quest on explode and on create.
+* add visual target indicator too.
+* add word target indicator to test reading
-* add option to randomise target order instead
+* add boing on hit wrong target
 * add option to collect all objects X times to complete level and make sure there enough objects created to enable that to happen

-Stretch:
-* improve artwork (based on food? - e.g. cookies and spag and big M n M's)
+* improve artwork - additional player images
-* add own background music
+* scoring based on "damage" from pickup bounces and collects count modified by hint use (50% if use of hint)
+* added shield with visual indicator
+* added life and end of game based on all lifes used
+* changed way interacts with edge of map so teleports..not sure this is good idea.
+Also have toggle to go back to bounce off edge

+#BACKLOG - Wish List for v0.2:
+* Complete = Release v0.2

 #FUTURE (Product Backlog):
-* scoring based on "damage" from pickup bounces and collects count modified by hint use (50% if use of hint)
+* add big collision barriers/objects to layout to increase complexity - use as map edge to introduce player to (=special type of Target)
+* add ability to have different target sets (levels)
+* add additional target/pickup types in additional scenes (colour, shapes, numbers, letters (upper/lower), words, food, furniture, animals, people) + ability for teacher to add / remove from "game"
+ - will require refactor of target prefab and work out what to do about audio for each target
+* add option to randomise target order
+* edge of map objects
 * Game GUI (Pause, Settings, Login/Player Select, Save Progress, results)
-* add additional target/pickup types in additional scenes (colour, shapes, numbers, letters (upper/lower), words, food, furniture, animals, people) + ability for teacher to add / remove from "game"
+* visual indicator of game over
+* add own background music
 * although will start with visual & aural match, go to next scene (shapes pickups) on completion and then return to level 1 on completion of all levels (scenes) and then switch to just aural to confirm learning
-* add big collision barriers/objects to layout to increase complexity - use as map edge to introduce player to
 * Solar system based progression for theme for each scene (start at earth or sun?) or other space picture background progression from the NASA archives.
 * Zoom in / out (by pinch & slider?)

-* shields, tractor beam/sphere, speed control and weapons?
 * Home base that grows as you collect (for freeplay version has respawn when add to base) - possiblity of drag back to base config (need to work out how to do towing)

 #MULTI PLAYER